Generating and Adapting to Diverse Ad-Hoc Cooperation Agents in Hanabi: Related Work

+There are two distinct but related theoretical frameworks that attempt to formalize the notion of cooperation we are interested in in this paper.

+The first is \textit{Ad-Hoc Team Play}, introduced by Stone \textit{et al}~\cite{stone2010ad}.
+The goal is to design an agent that is able to cooperate with a team of arbitrary partners, with no prior coordination.
+The authors state that a good Ad-Hoc team player should be capable of ``assessing the capabilities of other agents, especially in relation to its own capabilities''.
+The focus is on modelling and adapting to other players.
+Episode lengths are assumed to be long enough that changing one's policy to account for the characteristics of team mates is possible, such as in a match of soccer.

+The second is \textit{Zero-Shot Coordination}, introduced with the \textit{Other Play} agent mentioned in section~{\ref{sec:related-hanabi}}{}~\cite{hu2020other}.
+The goal is to maximize score when playing a single episode with agents that were independently trained for the same task.
+Episodes are assumed short enough that no adaptation within an episode is possible.{} The focus is on developing policies that are, according to the authors, ``maximally robust to partners breaking symmetries in different ways''.{}

-Their framing of the problem can be stated as such: given a pool of potential teammates $A$ and a domain of potential tasks $D$, create an agent $a$ that maximizes the expected payoff when asked to perform a randomly sampled task $d \in D$, paired with a randomly sampled subset of teammates $B \subset A$.
-Importantly, $B$ is not known at the start of each individual task.
-In our case, the domain $D$ is the set of starting configurations of a game of 2-player Hanabi, which includes randomizing the choice of starting player.
+Our work is more aligned with \textit{Ad-Hoc Team Play}, focusing on identifying and adapting to unknown partners.
+The original framing of the problem can be stated as such: given a pool of potential team mates $A$ and a domain of potential tasks $D$, create an agent $a$ that maximizes the expected payoff when asked to perform a randomly sampled task $d \in D$, paired with a randomly sampled subset of teammates $B \subset A$.

-An important difference between this formulation and the Hanabi challenges proposed in~\cite{walton20192018} and ~\cite{bard2019hanabi} is that in Stone \textit{et al.}~\cite{stone2010ad}, the pool of potential agents $A$ is assumed to be known in advance (although it could possibly be infinite), whereas in~\cite{walton20192018} and~\cite{bard2019hanabi} this pool is secret.

-Comparing these two formulations, treating $A$ as given makes the ad-hoc performance of an agent easier to reproduce and to compare with other agents by simply making a large enough sample of teammates from $A$ and tasks from $D$, but high performance in this settings might come as a result of over-specialization to the partners in $A$ and might not generalize to other choices of partners.

-On the other hand, treating $A$ as unknown introduces problems for reproducibility and comparison of performance with other agents.
-How could we compare a new agent's performance to those of, say the participants of the competition described in~\cite{walton20192018} after the paired controllers used in that competition have been made public?
-How could we compare experiments performed with different choices of $A$?
-How could we isolate an agent's intrinsic adaptation abilities from its designer's prior beliefs about the unknown agents in $A$?

-In either formulation of the problem, the designer of the benchmark ideally wants to avoid a situation where a single non-adaptive agent plays well with all partners in the pool.
-Moreover, if the benchmark is meant to serve as a proxy for cooperation with humans, it requires some characterization of the space of human behaviors and a way to make sure $A$ contains agents representative of this space.

-A main contribution of this paper is the proposal of a method for generating the pool of partners $A$ while explicitly taking into account both the behavioral diversity and the quality of the evaluation pool, which addresses many of these issues.
-We do this through the use of Quality Diversity algorithms such as MAP-Elites, which we discuss next.